-Tow vehicles pull conventional caravans towed via a hitch that overhangs that tow vehicle.
-Overhung caravan hitches, however, are inherently unstable.
-Side forces on caravans cause swaying.
+Tow vehicles pull conventional travel trailers towed via a hitch that overhangs that tow vehicle.
+Overhung travel trailer hitches, however, are inherently unstable.
+Side forces on travel trailers cause swaying.
 Such forces are not just undesirable.
 They are dangerous at speed.
 Moreover, they are even more dangerous at high speeds.
-Overhung caravan hitches cause (not just allow) these effects.
+Overhung travel trailer hitches cause (not just allow) these effects.
 Furthermore, the longer that overhang, the worse the effect.
-This article explains why overhung caravan hitches cause problems.
+This article explains why overhung travel trailer hitches cause problems.
 Furthermore, it shows how you can reduce problems.
 You cannot, however, eliminate them.

 This interaction is described in Why Caravans Roll Over.

 This effect is speed-related.
 There are many other known causes.
-These include inadequate tow ball mass, excess caravan length and rear-end loading.
+These include inadequate tow ball mass, excess travel trailer length and rear-end loading.
 Contrary to common-belief, weight distributing hitches may worsen the effect.
-They reduce cornering power.
-The rig may be more stable with a normal hitch.
+They reduce cornering power by a typical 25%.

 A few tow hitches are claimed easier to couple and uncouple.
 Some, however, increase tow hitch overhang.
 This is never desirable.
 Moreover, it inherently decreases towing stability.

-You can reduce overhung hitches undesirable effects.
-Furthermore, you cannot totally eliminate them.
-The fifth-wheeler is the only truly stable caravan.
-It has the tow hitch directly above the tow vehicle’s rear axle.
+You can reduce overhung hitch undesirable effects but you cannot totally eliminate them.
+The only truly stable travel trailer is the fifth-wheeler – as it the tow hitch directly above the tow vehicle’s rear axle.
 By doing so, it eliminates overhung hitches’ inherent instability.

-RV Books provides a full explanation is in our Why Caravans Rollover – and how to prevent it.
-This book explains just why caravan rollovers happen.
+RV Books provides a full explanation in our Why Caravans Roll Over – and how to prevent it.
+This book explains just why travel trailer rollovers happen.
 Moreover, it shows how your own rig’s stability.
 Furthermore, it shows how to improve that stability.